 - Find Android Auto, tap it and choose Optimize.

 Now that the battery usage is (to some degree) optimized, let’s declutter the notifications clutter.
 Pull down the notification drawer, and you’ll notice that Android Auto occupies more than half of the screen.
 Tap and hold each notification and choose Minimize.
 This will significantly reduce the space used by Android Auto notifications.
 They’ll still be there, but at least they won’t be as distracting.

 For Google Maps, it will constantly run in car mode.
 You won’t be able to get walking routes, commute info, and other stuff.
-So, if you’re, for example, on a vacation, exploring a foreign city on foot, I recommend turning Android Auto off.
+So, if you’re, for example, on a vacation, exploring a foreign city on foot, I recommend turning off Android Auto.

-Many Bluetooth speakers and earbuds come with Google Assistant today.
-Which means you can use your Bluetooth earbuds to wake up Google Assistant any time.
-While it’s not as convenient as speaking directly to your phone, it’s still better taking it out of your pocket every time you need to check the weather forecast.
+All wired and wireless Bluetooth headphones/earbuds support Google Assistant these days.
+This means you can use your Bluetooth earbuds to wake up Google Assistant at any time.
+While it’s not as convenient as speaking directly to your phone, it’s still better to take it out of your pocket every time you need to check the weather forecast.

-In case your phone doesn’t support your earbuds’ hotkey out of the box, you need to allow it to interact with Google Assistant when the device is locked.
+In case your phone doesn’t support your earbuds’ hotkey out of the box, you need to allow it to interact with Google Assistant when the screen is off.
 Here’s how to do that: